sanju17-prog/drf_jwt_and_more/README.md

 # Student Management System with Django and JWT Authentication

 This project is a simple Student Management System built using Django and Django REST Framework.
-It includes JWT (JSON Web Token) authentication for securing the API endpoints.
+It includes JWT (JSON Web Token) authentication for securing the API endpoints, along with features like CRUD operations, request throttling, filtering, database seeding, and pagination.

 ## Features

-- CRUD operations for Student model
-- JWT authentication for API endpoints
+- **JWT Authentication:** Secure user authentication using JSON Web Tokens.
-- Admin interface for managing students
+- **CRUD Operations:** Implement Create, Read, Update, and Delete operations for managing students.
-- Throttling for anonymous and authenticated users
-- Custom throttling for specific APIs
+- **Request Throttling:** Prevent abuse by limiting the rate of API requests.
-- Use django-filter to filter querysets based on specified criteria.
+- **Filtering:** Use django-filter, search-filter, and order-filter to filter, search and order querysets based on specified criteria.
-- Use search-filter, order-filter to get specific data
+- **Database Seeding:** Populate the database with fake data using Faker.
+- **Pagination:** Efficiently manage large datasets by implementing pagination in API responses.

 ## Installation